Oxyrhynchus hymn

 The Oxyrhynchus hymn (or P. Oxy.
 XV 1786) is the earliest known manuscript of a Christian Greek hymn to contain both lyrics and musical notation.
 The papyrus on which the hymn was written dates from around the end of the 3rd century AD.
-It is on Papyrus 1786 of the Oxyrhynchus papyri, now kept at the Papyrology Rooms of the Sackler Library, Oxford.
+It is on Papyrus 1786 of the Oxyrhynchus papyri, originally kept at the Papyrology Rooms of the Sackler Library, Oxford, which was renamed the Bodleian Art, Archaeology and Ancient World Library in 2022.
 The manuscript was discovered in 1918 in Oxyrhynchus, Egypt, and later published in 1922.

 Description

 The lyrics of the Oxyrhynchus hymn were written in Greek, and poetically invoke silence for the praise of the Holy Trinity (i.e. cosmic stillness, a motif of ancient Greek hymnody).
 Historically, the hymn demonstrates Greek civilizational continuity where erudite Christian Greeks used and accepted the musical notation of their classical Greek predecessors.

 The music is written in Greek vocal notation.
 It is entirely diatonic, with an ambitus of exactly an octave from F to F an octave above, and a final nominally on G (assuming a key signature without sharps or flats).
 The notation is Hypolydian, and employs the rhythmic symbols macron (diseme), leimma + macron, stigme, hyphen, and colon.
 The text is largely set syllabically, with a few short melismas.
 The hymn's meter is essentially anapaestic, though there are some irregularities.

 The Oxyrhynchus hymn is the only surviving fragment of notated Christian Greek music from the first four hundred years of the Christian period, although historian and musician Kenneth Levy has argued that the Sanctus melody best preserved in the Western medieval Requiem mass dates from around the fourth century.
 Modern recordings of the hymn have been included on a number of releases of Ancient Greek music.